oneapi-src/oneAPI-samples/README.md

 ### Using Integrated Development Environments (IDE)

-If you prefer to use an Integrated Development Environment (IDE) with these samples, you can download [Visual Studio Code](https://code.visualstudio.com/download) for use on Windows*, Linux*, and macOS*.
+If you prefer to use an Integrated Development Environment (IDE) with these samples, you can download [Visual Studio Code](https://code.visualstudio.com/download) for use on Windows or Linux.

 ## Repository Structure